nshroff1000/pennlabspractical/README.md

 Build an HTML form that enables form users to add cards and add lists.
 You can use this form to test your API server.
 We are not concerned with the aesthetics of the form.
 We just care that it is functional.

 ## Submitting
-1. Clone this repository (or fork this project and clone)
+1. Fork this project and clone it to your local machine.
-2. Checkout a branch structured as yourfirstname_yourlastname (not necessary if you forked)
-3. Push all of your commits to your branch.
+2. Push all of your commits to the fork.
-4. If you have any questions, confusions, or comments at all, feel SUPER FREE to email us at `niharp@seas.upenn.edu`, `rohanmen@seas.upenn.edu`, or `branlin@seas.upenn.edu`.
+3. If you have any questions, confusions, or comments at all, feel SUPER FREE to email us at `niharp@seas.upenn.edu`, `rohanmen@seas.upenn.edu`, or `branlin@seas.upenn.edu`.
 We're here to help 😁.
 We'll help you through it - don't sweat!